Generations of alumni share what Wayne Moyer meant to them

 Whether it’s an advanced seminar or an introductory class, Moyer says, “I like to get to know every student in my class and have some understanding of how they’re thinking about issues.
 And I try to get them engaged in the issues we’re talking about.”

 For many students, and especially political science majors, the closeness Moyer fostered has had lasting effects.
-At the May 2024 Reunion, the classes of 1978, 1979 and 1980 held a reception and dinner for Moyer at Prairie Canary.
+On May 30 at Reunion 2024, the classes of 1978, 1979 and 1980 held a reception and dinner for Moyer at Prairie Canary.
 It was organized by Gregg Edwards ’80, who reached out to friends from his fall 1976 tutorial taught by Moyer, American Presidents and their Secretaries of State.

 “We were a coherent group and throughout the years we organized dinners with Wayne, so there was a tradition of doing this,” says Edwards, who for years served in GOP leadership positions in New Jersey.
 “We grew really close because of the way Wayne conducted the tutorial.”